elastic/kibana/x-pack/plugins/ingest_pipelines/public/application/components/pipeline_processors_editor/README.md

 </ProcessorsEditorContextProvider>
 ```

+The editor has a dependency on `KibanaContextProvider`, which is defined in the main app's `index.tsx` file.
+Note that the editor also relies on imports from `public/shared_imports.ts` and `common/types.ts`.

 ### ProcessorsEditorContextProvider
 This component manages state for the processors, as well as state for the test pipeline functionality.